A quick message from Founder, Bill Carlson:

 How do bed bugs reproduce?

-Because pregnant female bed bugs are more likely to travel to isolated areas away from other bed bugs, it is more likely that any bed bug you do accidentally pick up will be a pregnant female.
+Because pregnant female bed bugs are more likely to travel to isolated areas away from other bed bugs, any bed bug you accidentally pick up will likely become pregnant.

 The eggs hatch in about 6-10 days.
-The newly hatched nymphs will then begin to travel on their own to seek out a blood meal.
+The newly hatched nymphs will then travel independently to seek a blood meal.

 SAVE 15% ON YOUR NEXT ORDER WITH CODE: FIRST15